rdiff-backup/rdiff-backup/docs/DEVELOP.md

 * Python 3.5 or higher
 * librsync 1.0.0 or higher
 * pylibacl (optional, to support ACLs)
-* pyxattr (optional, to support extended attributes)
+* pyxattr (optional, to support extended attributes) - even if the xattr library (without py) isn't part of our CI/CD pipeline, feel free to use it for your development

 Additionally are following pre-requisites needed: